Slow down you crazy child,

 So many hours in a day.

 Every time I listen to the song “Vienna,” I secretly like to think that Mr. Billy Joel himself is singing directly to me.
 For those that don’t know me very well, you should know that I’m a hustler and am internally motivated.
 I push myself to meet and work through challenges and I stop at nothing until I accomplish what I’ve set out to do.
-I have a go, go, go mentality and my mind is always in a constant race with itself (thanks to my high-functioning anxiety – a story for another time).
+I have a go, go, go mentality and my mind is always in a constant race with itself (thanks to my high-functioning anxiety).
 The fire that Joel refers to in his song is surely alive and well in me but sometimes it can reach full-blown inferno.

 I’ve seen this meme all over social media the last few years.
 I have to say, I’ve never resonated with a meme more than this one.
 I’m in a constant state of goal setting, working my ass off, reaching milestones and starting the cycle all over again.
 This whole time, I keep telling myself, it’s fine.
 But the truth is, it’s not fine.
 Because during this entire cycle, I’m always left feeling anxious and exhausted but yet, I continue pushing myself through it.
 Like right now, it’s 1am on a weeknight and I have to be up in 6 hours.
 Yet here I am, trying to meet a deadline that I’ve set for myself.